openstack/nova-specs/specs/juno/implemented/virt-driver-vcpu-topology.rst

-Note that there is no requirement in this design or implementation for the compute host topologies to match what is being exposed to the guest. ie this will allow a flavour to be given sockets=2,cores=2 and still be used to launch instances on a host with sockets=16,cores=1.
+Note that there is no requirement in this design or implementation for the compute host topologies to match what is being exposed to the guest. ie this will allow a flavor to be given sockets=2,cores=2 and still be used to launch instances on a host with sockets=16,cores=1.
 If the admin wishes to optionally control this, they will be able todo so by setting up host aggregates.